 If you get big enough, is it something you can trademark?
 [Which means, that no one else has already thought of it.]
 Does it infringe on any trademarks?
 If there is already a company called Veterans Inspections Company, even if they don’t have it trademarked, you can’t start the same name company in the same locale, not without the expectation of legal problems.

-Instead of giving you my opinion of the perfect home inspection business name, let me tell you how we came up with a great home inspection business name.
+Instead of giving you my opinion of the perfect home inspection business name for you, let me tell you how we came up with one that we and our customers love for us.